Ronald Motley

-Ronald L. Motley (October 21, 1944 – August 22, 2013) was an American trial attorney, and a principal of Motley Rice LLC–a law firm based in Mount Pleasant, South Carolina.
+Ronald L. Motley (October 21, 1944 – August 22, 2013) was an American trial attorney and a principal of Motley Rice LLC–a law firm based in Mount Pleasant, South Carolina.
 He is best known for leading lawsuits against tobacco and asbestos companies.

-Early life, education, and death
+Early life and education

-Ronald L. Motley grew up in North Charleston, South Carolina, where his father owned an Amoco gas station.
+Motley grew up in North Charleston, South Carolina, where his father owned an Amoco gas station.
 He graduated from the University of South Carolina School of Law in 1971.